sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 12/14/2021 21:10 PT_
+_Updated 12/15/2021 15:19 PT_

-v7.9.2 has been released to 100% of users on iOS and v7.9.3 has been released to 100% of users on Android.
-The team is now working on QA of v7.10.
+v7.10 has passed QA on iOS and Android and is ready for rollout.
+The team is now working on v7.11.

 ***